What happened in judge Arshad Malik’s personal hearing

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Tears could be seen in his eyes soon after he left an in-camera personal hearing at the Lahore High Court (LHC) on Friday, officials familiar with the development said.
+ISLAMABAD: Tears could be seen in his eyes soon after he left an in-camera personal hearing at the Lahore High Court (LHC) on Friday, officials familiar with the development said on Tuesday.

 The administrative committee headed by LHC Chief Justice heard suspended judge Arshad Malik in light of inquiry committee's report prepared by Justice Sardar Ahmed Naeem at 11:00am on Friday, added the officials.
 The report recommended maximum punishment for ex-Islamabad accountability court's judge Arshad Malik, who was dismissed from services.